jlw-ecoevo/jlw-ecoevo.github.io/join.md

 While this postdoc position currently has funding in place for two years, I would be more than happy to work with you to locate fellowships and develop proposals to extend your time in the lab.
 Prior to coming to SBU, I was the Director of Proposal Development at the City College of New York, where part of my job was training early career scientists how to submit successful grant and fellowship proposals.
 I see such training as an important part of your postdoctoral journey; grant-writing skills are essential within academia, and are also very transferable to non-academic career paths.
 In case it isn't clear - I am very supportive of trainees following the path of their choosing, whether that takes them to industry, government, non-profit, higher ed admin, or academia in its many forms.
 I'll work with you to build the skills and experience you need to be successful on that path.

-I have a join appointment with the Institute for Advanced Computational Science (IACS) at SBU, which has its [own postdoc fellowship](https://www.stonybrook.edu/commcms/iacs/opportunities/fellowships/Postdoctoral-Fellowships).
+I have a joint appointment with the Institute for Advanced Computational Science (IACS) at SBU, which has its [own postdoc fellowship](https://www.stonybrook.edu/commcms/iacs/opportunities/fellowships/Postdoctoral-Fellowships).
 Applications are usually due in the fall.
 Please reach out if you are interested in applying!

-I am also always more than happy to work with potential postdocs in developing fellowship applications relevant to our lab.
+I am also always more than happy to work with prospective postdocs in developing fellowship applications relevant to our lab.
 [This](https://research.jhu.edu/rdt/funding-opportunities/postdoctoral/) is one good resource for finding fellowships.
 Please reach out if you are interested in developing such a proposal.

 ## PhD Students